NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Doesn't push on block
 - 4BB(B)
     - Adjustments to hitbox timing, landing, and crush.
 High crushes on landing
-- 4A has an improved window
+- 4A DEF window starts frame 11 and ends frame 34 (animation ends frame 47)
 - Act4A
     - Is unblockable
     - Hard knockdown